 Blaqwell is a pre-eminent consultancy that advises top law firms on high-level issues, such as strategy, mergers & acquisitions, compensation systems, performance measurement and lateral hiring strategies.

 KM/JD Consulting advises leaders of Am Law 200 firms how to improve practice group productivity and achieve real follow-through from lawyers on internal initiatives.

 This is a three-part post.
-Part 1 described what we mean by productivity in the law firm context, why improving productivity is essential for most firms' survival and the importance of metrics for productivity improvements.
+Part 1 explained that productivity in the law firm context means the amount of client value delivered by a given partner-associate team – what many think of as efficiency but actually encompassing more.
+Part 1 also explained why improving productivity is essential for most firms' survival and the importance of metrics for productivity improvements.
 Part 2 below provides four examples of easy yet very effective productivity improvements that a law firm may consider.
 Part 3 will provide 20 additional examples in the areas of revenue/profit management, service delivery changes, people management, knowledge management, process management, and technology solutions.

 The Management Committee is ready to hear about actions

 Having learned at their last meeting why law firms must improve productivity to avoid falling behind, the Management Committee of an Am Law 100 firm with 600 lawyers and over a dozen offices across the United States is meeting to discuss specific actions the firm can take to improve productivity.
 At the consultant's suggestion, Keith Mayfield, the firm's chairman, has asked the Committee members to bring their ideas for productivity improvement to the meeting.

 “I've been thinking we should generate lots more standard forms,” begins Samantha, the chair of the Corporate Department.

 “I was expecting that,” replies Keith Mayfield, the firm's chairman.
 “I think our consultant's going to tell us there's a better way using annotated checklists.”